Pasteurization Process - Types, Procedure, Myths, and Facts

 • Skin flora of the animals.

-• The surroundings and residing place of the animals that have dirt and dust.
+• The surroundings and residing places of the animals have dirt and dust.

-• The animal food and the equipment and machines involved in taking their care.
+• The animal food, equipment, and machines involved in caring for it.

-• Drugs and medicines consumed by the animals for their treatment.
+• The animals consume drugs and medicines for their treatment.

 • Other neighboring animals on the farm carry disease-causing microbes.

-• And the people dealing with the animals.
+• And the people are dealing with the animals.

-So to make the milk free from all contaminants, pasteurization is necessary before consuming it.
+• So, to make the milk free from all contaminants, pasteurization is necessary before consumption.

 What Are the Different Types of Pasteurization Methods?

-1. Vat Pasteurization: This method is also known as Batch pasteurization.
-It was originally used by Louis Pasteur.
-The milk is heated to a temperature of 145℉ for 30 minutes.
+1. Vat Pasteurization: This method, also known as batch pasteurization, was originally used by Louis Pasteur.
+The milk is heated to 145 degrees Fahrenheit for 30 minutes.

 2. Continuous-flow Pasteurization: It is of the following types:

-3. High-Temperature Short time (HTST): In this method, the temperature of the milk is increased to 161℉ (71℃) for at least 15 seconds or 145°F (62°C) for 30 minutes with the help of metal plates and hot water, then the milk is suddenly cooled.
+• High-Temperature Short Time (HTST): In this method, the temperature of the milk is increased to 161 degrees Fahrenheit (71 degrees Celsius) for at least 15 seconds or 145 degrees Fahrenheit (62 degrees Celsius) for 30 minutes with the help of metal plates and hot water, and then the milk is suddenly cooled.

-4. Higher Heat Shorter Time (HHST): In this approach, the milk is heated within the range of 191°F (89°C) to 212°F (100°C) for 1 second to 0.01 second, depending on the selected temperature.
-The equipment used here is a bit non-identical to the HTST technique, and it is called a heat exchanger.
+• Higher Heat Shorter Time (HHST): In this approach, the milk is heated from 191 degrees to 212 degrees Fahrenheit (89 to 100 degrees Celsius) for one second to 0.01 second, depending on the selected temperature.
+The equipment used here is somewhat non-identical to the HTST technique, and it is called a heat exchanger.

-5. Ultra-High Temperature (UHT): In this process, the milk is heated to 280°F (138°C) for at least two seconds in commercially sterile equipment.
+• Ultra-High Temperature (UHT): The milk is heated to 280 degrees Celsius (138 degrees Celsius) for at least two seconds in commercially sterile equipment.
 It is then filled under aseptic conditions into hermetically sealed packaging.
 The milk is cooled rapidly after that.
-This method kills good bacteria as well, besides harmful bacteria but gives a much longer shelf life to the milk.
-The milk treated by this technique does not need refrigeration until the pack is opened, and its shelf life prolongs for at least six months.
+This method kills good bacteria as well, besides harmful bacteria, but gives a much longer shelf life to the milk.
+The milk treated by this technique only needs refrigeration once the pack is opened, and its shelf life is prolonged for at least six months.
 The product obtained by this technique is known as shelf-stable.

-6. Ultra-Pasteurized (UP): This process is different from UHT.
+• Ultra-Pasteurized (UP): This process is different from UHT.
 The milk is again pasteurized using commercially sterile equipment, but it is not considered clean because of its less stringent packaging.
-The temperature is escalated to 280°F (138°C) for at least two seconds, then cooled quickly.
+The temperature is raised to 280 degrees Celsius (138 degrees Celsius) for at least two seconds, then cooled quickly.
 The milk served by this method needs refrigeration and remains fresh for 30 to 90 days.

-Both UHT and UP-treated milk need refrigeration, and their expiring times after opening the package become the same as other products dealt with pasteurization.
+Both UHT- and UP-treated milk need refrigeration, and their expiring times after opening the package are the same as those of other pasteurized products.

 The HSTS and UHT techniques involve the compelled flow of raw milk in the hollow pipes and thin plates of the metal.
-The temperature of the metal increases, which consequently raises the temperature of the milk.
+The temperature of the metal increases, consequently raising the milk's temperature.
 This technique keeps the milk heated for the appropriate time before it gets pushed into the cooling chamber of the pasteurizer.
-The milk is then suddenly cooled to a temperature below 41°F which further kills the pathogenic microbes that may have become inactive at high temperatures but may get activated at moderate temperatures.
+The milk is then suddenly cooled to a temperature below 41 degrees Celsius, which kills the pathogenic microbes that may have become inactive at high temperatures but may get activated at moderate temperatures.
 This milk is then packed in sealed containers and distributed for consumer use.

 What Are the Myths and Facts About Milk and Its Pasteurization?

-• The pathogenic microbes are only killed by the process of pasteurization and do not destroy themselves.
+• The pathogenic microbes are only killed by pasteurization and do not destroy themselves.

 • The nutritional content and value of the milk remain unaffected by pasteurization.

-• All pasteurization processes do not ensure its safety without refrigeration once the package is opened.
+• All pasteurization processes do not ensure safety without refrigeration once the package is opened.

-• Pasteurization destroys the pathogenic microbes and prevents people from falling sick.
+• Pasteurization destroys the pathogenic microbes and prevents people from falling ill.

 Conclusion:

-The process of pasteurization provides many health benefits, particularly in relation to wellness, without showing any side effects.
-So, pasteurized milk should be used which is the key to healthy milk consumption.
+Pasteurization provides many health benefits, particularly wellness, without showing any side effects.
+Pasteurized milk should be used, which is the key to healthy milk consumption.

 Frequently Asked Questions